mozilla/bedrock/docs/firefox-accounts.rst

     The above attribution will only be applied if there are not already utm parameters on the product landing page URL.
-We will also respect privacy and only set the cookie if DNT is disabled.
+We will also respect privacy and only set the cookie if :abbr:`DNT (Do Not Track)` is disabled.

 Link Metrics
 ------------

-When using any of the FxA or VPN helpers that link directly to FxA, a templates's respective JavaScript bundle should also import and initialize the ``FxaProductButton`` script.
+When using any of the :abbr:`FxA (Firefox Account)` or :abbr:`VPN (Virtual Private Network)` helpers that link directly to FxA, a templates's respective JavaScript bundle should also import and initialize the ``FxaProductButton`` script.